| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday October 18, 2010

 State Highway 51.
 Operating since 1973, Oklahoma BEEF Inc. is now the

+second largest test station in the United States.
 The sale begins at noon, selling: To qualify for the sale, bulls must complete testing with an index ranking in the top 70% of their contemporary group and pass a breeding soundness exam.
 The link below will jump you straight to the OBI Bull Test Sale Catalog for this Thursday.
 Some great genetics are available at this year's sale- go and check it out. | |

-School Land Lease Reminder ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ A School
+| School Land Lease Reminder ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~A School

 Land Commission AUCTION Reminder- twenty tracts of land will be sold